Strength of Materials - Clebsch Method

 \begin{aligned} &\sum{M_B}=0 -20\cdot 3+30\cdot 1.5+10+15\cdot 6-R_C\cdot 3=0 R_A=28.33kN\\ &\sum{M_C}=0 -20\cdot 6+R_B\cdot 3-30\cdot 1.5+10+15\cdot 3=0 R_B=36.67kN\\ &\sum{P_iY}=0 -20+R_B-30+R_C-15=0 L=P\\ \end{aligned}

-We write the moment function on the left side.
+We write the Moment function from the left side.

-You can also write the function on the right side.
-We encourage you to check this variant, calculate the desired displacement, and compare the results.
+The function can also be written from the right side.
+We encourage you to check this variant, calculate the sought displacement, and compare the results.

 \begin{aligned} &M_g(x)=-20x+R_B(x-3)-\frac{1}{2}q(x-3)^2+R_C(x-6)+10(x-6)^0+\frac{1}{2}q(x-6)^2\\ &EJ\cdot w"=-M_g(x)=20x-R_B(x-3)+5(x-3)^2- 28.33(x-6)-10(x-6)^0-5(x-6)^2\\ &EJ\cdot w'=20\frac{x^2}{2}-36.67\frac{(x-3)^2}{2}+5\frac{(x-3)^3}{3}-28.33\frac{(x-6)^2}{2}-10(x-6)-5\frac{(x-6)^3}{3}+C\\ &EJ\cdot w=20\frac{x^3}{6}-36.67\frac{(x-3)^3}{6}+5\frac{(x-3)^4}{12}-28.33\frac{(x-6)^3}{6}-10\frac{(x-6)^2}{2}-5\frac{(x-6)^4}{12}+Cx+D\\ \end{aligned}